 The Class Schedule (see below) lists the topics covered, text readings, and homework assignments, exam dates, etc. week by week throughout the term.
-Some details may be subject to change depending on the class schedule.
-Be sure to do the homework problems: it is almost impossible to succeed in physics courses without working a lot of problems.
-It will not help to use someone
+Some details may be subject to change

 Each weekly work unit starts with a lecture and includes a related homework assignment.
 Some of the homework problems will usually be covered in recitation class and the final HW submit deadline is typically about a week after material is introduced in lecture class.